Cyberbullies (Source: Cam Good: Elijah Smith Elementary, goo.gl/xcyIgC, under CC BY-NC-SA 2.0 licence)

 A positive digital influence

-Traditionally, education about digital safety has focused on protecting individuals from online dangers and risks, but recent discussions have begun to focus on how students might be encouraged to proactively develop a positive presence or influence online, as seen notably in the Singaporean Ministry of Education’s Cyber Wellness principles and the Australian eSafety Commissioner’s Respect principles.
+Traditionally, education about digital safety has focused on protecting individuals from online dangers and risks, but nowadays discussions also focus on how students might be encouraged to proactively develop a positive presence or influence online, as seen notably in the Singaporean Ministry of Education’s Cyber Wellness principles and the Australian eSafety Commissioner’s Respect principles.

 Educational resources

-Fortunately, a number of governments and other organisations are producing valuable educational materials for a variety of age groups and contexts.
+Fortunately, many governments and other organisations have produced valuable educational materials for a variety of age groups and contexts.
 Most of these deal primarily with issues of digital safety and digital privacy.
 The following list contains some useful resources:

 -